GreenMind publishes authoritative and detailed guides to the things you're curious about.

-How to Raise a Caterpillar to a Butterfly or Moth
+Tips for Raising a Caterpillar to an Adult Butterfly or Moth

 Caterpillar Basics: What Does Your Caterpillar Need?

 This is the first question you need to ask, and you need an answer fast.
 Caterpillars are wild animals, and they don't always do well in captivity.
 If you quickly provide the caterpillar with what it needs, it has a good chance of living to its adult form.

 Here is a list of three basic needs.
 I will discuss each one in more detail below.

 - Food: If you found it on a plant, then it almost certainly eats the leaves from that plant.
 If it was on the ground, then it's a little more complicated.

 - Habitat: Caterpillars need to have an appropriate place to live.

 - Patience: Let your caterpillar live its life and develop on its own schedule.
 This can take weeks.
 The pupa stage often takes several months, depending on some key factors.